Campus Improvement Plan

 2022-23: School Progress-Annual Growth /Accelerated Learning: 62%/30% (Reading); 57%/19% (Math) Baseline Year

 Strategy 1: Teachers will conduct conferences with students and parents regarding beginning of year assessment data, areas of strength & growth.
 At the middle of the year & end of year, teachers will help students and parents analyze growth measures.
+Translation services may be needed.

 Strategy's Expected Result/Impact: Closing gaps in learning Increase student ownership of learning